Last Updated on 17 February, 2021 by Veronica

 Route 66 Start Signal

-If you came from Los Angeles, the endpoint was easier (after 1933, it was at the intersection of Jackson Blvd. and Lake Shore Drive, and b 1933 it was at the intersection of Jackson Blvd. and Michigan Ave).
+If you came from Los Angeles, the endpoint was more accessible (after 1933, it was at Jackson Blvd. and Lake Shore Drive, and by 1933 it was at Jackson Blvd. and Michigan Ave.).

 Lou Mitchell’s